 The Port of Tacoma looks forward to continuing to serve our customers, tenants, and the Pierce County community in the coming year and beyond.
-And, again, I thank all of you for your ongoing commitment to the Port of Tacoma.
-Here's to a healthy and successful 2022.
+Thank you to our employees and labor partners for your ongoing dedication and commitment to the Port's success.
+Here's to a healthy and successful 2023.